A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 \subsubsection{Unbreakable bonds}

 With most conventional molecular force fields, the chemical bonds between atoms are defined at the start of the simulation and remain fixed, regardless of the forces applied to the atoms.
-These bonds are typically modeled as springs with equilibrium distances $r_0$ and force constants $k_\text{b}$: $U_\text{b} = k_\text{b} \left( r - r_0 \right)^2$.
-Additionally, angular and dihedral constraints are often imposed to preserve the molecular structure by maintaining the relative orientations of neighboring atoms.
+In this tutorial, these bonds are explicitly specified in the \lmpcmd{.data} file, which is read using the \lmpcmd{read\_data} command (see below).
+Bonds are typically modeled as springs following Hooke's law with equilibrium distances $r_0$, force constants $k_\text{b}$, and bond potential energy $U_\text{b} = k_\text{b} \left( r - r_0 \right)^2$.
+Additionally, angular and dihedral interactions are often imposed to preserve the molecular structure by maintaining the relative orientations of neighboring atoms.

 \paragraph{The LAMMPS input}

 After completing the setup, the editor should display the following content: